grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "What the fuck happened up there?
 Gregory asked, his eyes never leaving the wall of dials and gauges in front of him.

-"We were rammed.
+"We were hit.
 Sub with a big ugly fucking ram mounted on the front of it.
 Totally fucking insane thing for a submarine to have."
 Said Percy.

 "Likely some specialty-built Authority enforcer boat."
 Said Hemi.